FAQs about aluminium in food and products intended for consumers

 What is aluminium?

-What are the sources of exposure?
+What are the pathways of exposure?

-What health risks can be associated with aluminium intake?
+What health risks does aluminium intake pose?

 Why is aluminium contained in food?